Programming

 Collaborating with women leaders of today, girls will become leaders of tomorrow.
 Through presentations, women leaders share the challenges they have successfully overcome through their life’s journey, and the girls on the council will learn how to be effective leaders and advocates for themselves and for others.
 Learn more about the Girls’ Leadership Council from the girls!
 Watch their video to the right.

-For more information on joining the Girls’ Leadership Council or how to become a presenter/mentor, please contact Jessie Brumfield, Group Facilitator jbrumfield@seethegirl.org or 904-595-6596
+For more information on joining the Girls’ Leadership Council or how to become a presenter/mentor, please contact Michelle Goolsby, Group Facilitator mgoolsby@seethegirl.org or 904-701-3813

 Expected outcomes for Girls’ Leadership Council members: